MDU-PHL/bohra/docs/usage/quickguide.md

 If you are moving across from bohra version 2 check out the [migration information](../usage/migration.md)

-## Input file
+## 1. Generate your input file

-`bohra` requires a single tab-delimited file as input, you can find examples [here] TO ADD.
+`bohra` requires a single tab-delimited file as input.

 | Column name | Description | Required? |
 | :---: | :---: | :---: |